AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 Learn the Basics
 ================

-Modules in ABL Kit
+Modules in ABL kit
 ----------------------

-ABL Kit is an efficient toolkit for `Abductive Learning <../Overview/Abductive-Learning.html>`_ (ABL), a paradigm which integrates machine learning and logical reasoning in a balanced-loop.
+ABL kit is an efficient toolkit for `Abductive Learning <../Overview/Abductive-Learning.html>`_ (ABL), a paradigm which integrates machine learning and logical reasoning in a balanced-loop.
-ABL Kit comprises three primary parts: **Data**, **Learning**, and **Reasoning**, corresponding to the three pivotal components of current
+ABL kit comprises three primary parts: **Data**, **Learning**, and **Reasoning**, corresponding to the three pivotal components of current
 AI: data, models, and knowledge.
-Below is an overview of the ABL Kit.
+Below is an overview of the ABL kit.

 .. image:: ../_static/img/ABLKit.png